golden-dawn/python/README.md

 Install keka, from here: https://www.keka.io/en/ Then drag and drop the norgate archives into keka.

+Keka extracts the files in all kinds of places.
+Once extraction is complete, make sure that the input directories mentioned in stx_ng,py are under the norgate directory.

 ### Create a Python virtual environment